pstano1/go-cart/README.md

   - [x] add unit (percentage/currency) to coupon;
   - [ ] invoice/receipt generation (probably can be done by stripe);
   - [ ] mail sending;
+  - [ ] webhooks for changing status to paid when stripe gets payment;
 - other:
   - [x] swagger;
   - [ ] makefile;